Tennessee Court Records

 What is a Class Action Lawsuit in Tennessee?

-A class-action lawsuit in Tennessee is a civil case involving many persons coming together to file similar complaints under the same suit, with representative plaintiffs.
+A class-action lawsuit in Tennessee is a civil case involving many persons coming together to file similar complaints under the same suit, with a representative plaintiff.
 Class-action lawsuits typically provide a way for many individuals with the same claim to file a single petition at the Circuit Court rather than filing the case individually.
-Rule 23 of the state’s Rules of Civil Procedures contains the regulations that govern a class-action suit.
+Rule 23 of the state’s Rules of Civil Procedure contains the regulations that govern a class-action suit.
 Under Rule 23.01, the requirements of a class action are:

 - A large number of plaintiffs in the same class

-- The facts of the class action and questions of law are common factors to the plaintiffs
+- The facts of the class action and questions of law are common to the plaintiffs

 - The defenses and claims of both the representative plaintiffs and the individuals in the class are similar